adisrika/universal-sql-prototype/docs/system-architecture.md

 # System Architecture: Universal SQL Platform

+See [Query Lifecycle](query-lifecycle.md) for the end-to-end execution flow.

 ## Overview

 The Universal SQL platform is designed with a **control-plane–first architecture**, where administrators configure tenants, connectors, policies, and budgets before any user query is executed.